-House Captains
+House Captains:

-The L & R School Principal and the Headmaster, with input from the House Masters, appoint two House Captains to serve under the House Master.
-The House Captains, usually seniors, are responsible to make certain that the officers are completing their tasks and that the students are conducting themselves in ways that befit a Paladin.
-House Captains schedule and preside over house meetings and work closely with the House Masters to make their houses successful.
-The House Captains are chosen based on observations of their leadership abilities, their spiritual walks, and their positive examples to other students.
-They are the spiritual leaders of their Houses and should see to it that their Houses pray together, work on projects together, and honor the Lord in all things.
-The House Captains are the official spokesman for their Houses and may be called upon to represent their Houses in meetings, in presentations, or in other activities.
-The Captains must take initiative to make sure that every member of their respective Houses is aware of his or her right to be heard in meetings and that their Houses as a whole are unified and are moving forward with positive goals.
+The administration and representatives from the board, with input from the house masters, will interview captain applicants, and will appoint two house captains to serve under the house master.
+The house captains are responsible to make certain that the officers are completing their tasks and that the students are conducting themselves in ways that befit a Paladin.
+House captains schedule and preside over house meetings and work closely with the house masters to make their houses successful.
+The house captains are chosen based on observations of their leadership abilities, their spiritual walks, and their positive examples to other students.
+In order to apply for the position of house captain, an applicant must have served one year in a different officer position.
+House captains are the spiritual leaders of their houses and should see to it that their houses pray together, work on projects together, and honor the Lord in all things.
+The house captains are the official spokesman for their houses and may be called upon to represent their houses in meetings, in presentations, or in other activities.
+The captains must take initiative to make sure that every member of their respective houses is aware of his or her right to be heard in meetings and that their houses as a whole are unified and are moving forward with positive goals.